wagnerdelima/challange_jobandtalent/README.md

 Remove the `-d` to see attached logs to your terminal.

-# Running for Production Purposes

-Running in production is easy.
-One can choose a tag from the Docker Hub images and put them on the Makefile, build them and push an updated version.

 # Running tests locally
 Django tests are very simple to run, just a single django command needs to be executed.
 However, to avoid the hassle of setting up environment variables, this project has a dockerized mechanism of running the tests.